Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Breakdown in team dynamics

-One of the biggest mistakes organizations make is treating communication as a skills problem instead of a relational one.
+One of the most persistent leadership mistakes is treating communication as a scripting problem.

 Effective communication depends on: